iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/7sem/e1/watershed_management_&_planning.md

-## WATERSHED MANAGEMENT AND PLANNING  AE 725 02

-**Course Objective:**

-To familiarize and orient students in planning, management, and development of engineering problem-solving technology related to watershed management.

-### Syllabus:

 1. **Introduction and Concept of Watershed Management (7 hours)**
    * Definition and Classification of Watershed
    * Delineation of Watershed Boundary